Union Major General Lew Wallace: Commander of Federal forces at the Battle of Monocacy on July 9,1864

 After the War

 After the war, Wallace was a member of the military commission which tried the Lincoln conspirators.
 He later became president of the court martial which tried and condemned Henry Wirz (commandant at Andersonville).
-Subsequently, he wrote Ben Hur: A Tale of the Christ, became U.S. minister to Turkey and then governor of the New Mexico territory.
+Subsequently, Wallace served as the Territorial Governor of New Mexico from 1878-1881, during which time he wrote the novel Ben Hur: A Tale of the Christ.
+In the spring of 1881 Lew Wallace was sent to the Turkey to be the United States Minister to the Ottoman Empire, he remained at this post until 1885.
+Retiring to Crawfordsville, Indiana Wallace continued to his writing career which included several novels, a narrative poem, a biography of Benjamin Harrison and an autobiography that was published posthumously.
 General Wallace died February 15, 1905 and was buried in Oak Hill Cemetery in Crawfordsville, Indiana.

 Last updated: August 26, 2021